Posted: 5/18/22 | May 18th, 2022

 13. The Signature of All Things, by Elizabeth Gilbert

-This tale of Alma, a woman living in the 1800s, was so captivating that I couldn’t put it down.
-It follows her life from birth to old age.
-The characters are complex, the story of finding one’s place in the world has a few good plot twists, and, obviously, it’s super well written.
-I loved it.
+Written by Elizabeth Gilbert, the author of Eat, Pray, Love, this book is the epic tale of Alma, a fictional female botanist living in the 1800s.
+It was so captivating that I couldn’t put it down (which shouldn’t be surprising; it was a NYT bestseller and won the Baileys Women’s Prize for Fiction).
+It follows her life from birth to old age, featuring an abundance of complex characters.
+At its heart, it’s story of finding one’s place in the world.
+It also has a few plot twists and is super well written.

 14. The Queen’s Gambit, by Walter Tevis

 After falling in love with the Netflix miniseries (I watched it twice), I decided to pick up the book.
-It’s a quick and easy read.
+It’s a quick, easy read, and fun read.
+Even if you don’t play chess, you’ll still enjoy the book as it’;s more about people than it is about the game.
 The show followed the book pretty closely, so if you watched the show, you know what happens.
 There’s not a lot of differences.
 But, again, if you liked it on the small screen, you’re also going to love the book.

 15. The Yellow House, by Sarah Broom

-This memoir traces Broom’s family history in New Orleans, far from Bourbon Street, diving into life in its poor parts and what it was like growing up Black in a city defined by race.
-She delves into her upbringing, and how Katerina changed not only NOLA but her and her family.
+This memoir traces Broom’s family history in New Orleans, far from the tourists partying on Bourbon Street, diving into life in the city’s poor areas and what it was like growing up Black in a city defined by race.
+Broom delves into her upbringing, and how 2005’s Hurricane Katrina changed not only NOLA but her and her family.
 It gave me a lot of insights into life on the Crescent City that you don’t pick up as a visitor.
+If you’ve ever been to New Orleans, this book is must-read.

 16. L’Appart, by David Lebovitz

-Lebovitz is a well-known travel writer who writes prolifically about Paris (and I had the pleasure of meeting while I lived there).
-In this humorously written, insightful book, he uses his apartment renovation to look at various aspects of French life.
-He’s like a Parisian Bill Bryson and is able to really peel back the layers of life in Paris.
+Lebovitz is a well-known travel writer who writes prolifically about Paris (I actually had the pleasure of meeting him while I lived there).
+In this humorously written, insightful book, he uses his apartment renovation to examine at various aspects of French life.
+He’s like a Parisian Bill Bryson and is able to really peel back the layers of life in Paris to show what it is actually like living in the City of Light (spoiler alert: it’s not as whimsical as other books and films make it seem!).

 17. Americanah, by Chimamanda Ngozi Adichie